Front-End-Ninja/Longevity/README.md

 # *Longevity* Native-React application

-Longevity is a rare real word that conveys long life and excellent health.
+Longevity is a rare real word that conveys long life and excellent health. <br />
-Here You can find knowledge and methods to improve and extend quality of life, calculate Your BMI, get to know about meditation and start Your journey into, discover new diet and search for a recipe's,
+Here You can find knowledge and methods to improve and extend quality of life, <br />
+calculate Your BMI, get to know about meditation and start Your journey into, discover new diet <br />
+and search for a recipe's,  <br />

-Application will start with an onboarding screens to guide You and tell what is what, also You will be able to register and login to develop Yourself with my app in the future.
+Application will start with an onboarding screens to guide You and tell what is what, <br />
+also You will be able to register and login to develop Yourself with my app in the future. <br />
-I plan to add all the features and integrate them till end of 2020 year.
+I plan to add all the features and integrate them till end of 2020 year <br />

-Native react is giving me a lot of fun, not my main focus but definitelly i will code apps from time to time.
+Native react is giving me a lot of fun, not my main focus but definitelly i will code apps from time to time. <br />

 # Tech

-Base - React Native
+Base - React Native <br />
-Support - TypeScript
+Support - TypeScript <br />
-Packages - Node.js npm
+Packages - Node.js npm <br />
-ios emulation - xCode
+ios emulation - xCode <br />
-android emulation - android studio
+android emulation - android studio <br />

 ## To Start and test Longevity

 Simply fork the repo, git clone to local folder.

-git init,
+git init <br />
-npm i,
+npm i <br />
-npm -g expo-cli,
+npm -g expo-cli <br />
-expo start,
+expo start <br />
-now You can type i to start ios, a for android, have fun
+now You can type i to start ios <br />
+a for android, have fun :stuck_out_tongue_closed_eyes:

 Enjoy!